tozny/js-sdk/README.md

 ### Managing Multi-factor Authentication Devices

-The SDK can mange the MFA devices of the identity.
+The SDK can manage the MFA devices of the identity.

 #### List MFA Devices of Identities